 Among his individual exhibitions, it is worth mentioning those held at Galería Egam

-It tells us about urban furniture, of a kind of what in the future will become an industrial archaeology, which will define us in our daily life through a few elements of the urban”.
-(José Luis Martínez Meseguer).
-In 2004 he devoted his doctoral thesis to the limits of representation.
-His solo exhibitions include those held at the Egam Gallery (Madrid, 1980, 1996 and 2005) and those of the Palacio Condes de Gábia (Granada, 1987), Carles Poy Gallery (Barcelona, 1991,1994), Sala CAI Luzán (Zaragoza, 1995), Museo Barjola (Gijón, 1997), CAB Art Center (Burgos, 2006), Centro de Cultura Contemporánea (Granada, 2013), Museum of the University of Alicante MUA (Alicante, 2015) , 2018) His work is represented in several public collections, as Museo Nacional Centro de arte Reina Sofía (Madrid), Museum of Fine Arts, Boston (USA), ARTIUM (Vitoria), Museo Patio Herreriano de Arte Contemporáneo (Valladolid), Fundación La Caixa (Barcelona), Fundación Juan March (Madrid), Banco de España (Madrid), Fundación Telefónica (Madrid), IAACC Pablo Serrano (Zaragoza), as well as in the private collections spirit-matter (Madrid), Ars Citerior (Alicante) and Tasman Projects (Madrid)
+(Madrid, 1980, 1996 and 2005) and those of the Palacio Condes de Gábia (Granada, 1987), Galería Carles Poy (Barcelona, 1991,1994), Sala CAI Luzán (Zaragoza, 1995), Museo Barjola (Gijón, 1997), CAB Art Center (Burgos, 2006), Center of Contemporary Culture (Granada, 2013), Museo de la Universidad de Alicante MUA (Alicante, 2015) and Galería Formato Cómodo (Madrid, 2018).
+His work is represented in several public collections, such as Museo Nacional Centro de arte Reina Sofía (Madrid), Museum of Fine Arts, Boston (USA), ARTIUM (Vitoria), Museo Patio Herreriano de Arte Contemporaneo (Valladolid), Fundación La Caixa (Barcelona), Fundación Juan March (Madrid), Banco de España (Madrid), Fundación Telefónica (Madrid), Museo Patio Spain (Madrid), IAACC Pablo Serrano (Zaragoza), as well as in private collections of espíritu-materia (Madrid) and Tasman Projects (Madrid), among others.